-Family Activities in Napier
+Family Activities in Napier and Hawke’s Bay

 And for more things to do in Napier with kids, as well as help to plan your trip, check out The Guide to Napier for Families.

-1. Walk From One Family-friendly Attraction to the Other on Marine Parade
+1. Walk From One Family-Friendly Attraction to the Other on Marine Parade

 Yes, just walking along the waterfront of Napier is a fun and free family activity to enjoy!
 Marine Parade spans along the waterfront incorporating an array of features that kids love.
 The children’s playground is packed with tunnels, toddler and big kids’ slides, swings, sand and water playgrounds and more.
 The Sunken Gardens has shallow water features that kids like to paddle in while the walkway is easy to approach with a stroller.
 Speaking of water features, there are heaps along Marine Parade so don’t expect your kids to come out the other side dry!
 There’s also a junior bike track should you be travelling with bikes, scooters, etc, as well as a mini golf course.
 See more activities like this in the 10 Free & Cheap Things to Do in Napier.